Favourite TV Series- British Social History Dramas

 -Life on Mars/Ashes to Ashes-

 Absolutely brilliant.
 Funny, dramatic and fantastic characterisation.
-One of the best made series ever seen and find that I still miss the characters.
-It can be classified as science fiction also.
+One of the best-made series ever seen and find that I still miss the characters.
+It is classified as science fiction.
 The series is a trip back in time for a modern day policeman, Sam Tyler played by John Simm.
 He is transported back to the 70's, the era of Sweeney policing where police brutality, racism and sexism was commonplace.
 In this, an array of colourful and uncultured characters feature, none moreso than Gene Hunt.
 A great character with some of the funniest lines, he is a misogynistic pig but despite all his bravado you just can't help but like him.
 It is a big shock for Tyler who is used to things so, so and done right- it is a whole different world.
 Tyler joins Hunt's team that includes three other central characters in Chris, Ray and Annie together they work- not always harmoniously to solve the crimes of Manchester.
 There is a-lot more going on than meets the eye.

 Ashes to Ashes, the follow up series, pushes forward a decade and includes Gene, Ray and Chris amongst a-few others from the first series.
 Sam and Annie are no longer in the programme and instead DCI Alex Drake enters this strange world.
 The characters of Hunt and Ray are calmer and less brutal in this series but none of the humour is left out.
 The team relocates from Manchester to London in this one.
 A new city, new crimes and even dodgier criminals.